-- (4) The following is a partial list of examples of sexually harassing conduct: - (a) Unwanted sexual advances or propositions including requests for sexual favors accompanied by implied or overt threats concerning the target's job performance evaluation, promotion or other job benefits or detriments and subtle or obvious pressure for unwanted sexual activities; - (b) [Offering employment benefits in exchange for sexual favors]sexually oriented gestures, noises, remarks, jokes or comments about a person's sexuality or sexual experience which creates a hostile work environment; - (c) [Making or threatening reprisals after a negative response to sexual advances]sex stereotyping which occurs when conduct or personality traits are considered inappropriate simply because they may not conform to other people's idea or perceptions about how individuals of a particular sex should act or look; - (d) [Visual conduct such as leering; making sexual gestures; or displaying sexually suggestive or degrading objects, pictures, cartoons, posters, or computer or television broadcasts]sexual or discriminatory displays or publications anywhere in the workplace including displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials, or other materials that are sexually demeaning or pornographic.
-This includes displays on workplace computers, cell phones or other electronic devices and sharing these displays while in the workplace; - (e) [Verbal conduct such as making or using derogatory comments; sexual propositions, sexually explicit jokes or jokes concerning gender-specific traits; sexually explicit comments about an individual's body or clothing; comments about an individual's sexual desirability; sexually degrading words to describe an individual; suggestive or obscene letters, notes or invitations; or playing radio or television broadcasts in the workplace that contain sexually suggestive or degrading conversation]hostile actions taken against an individual because of his/her sex, sexual orientation, gender identity or transgender status, including: interfering with, destroying or damaging a person's workstation, tools, equipment, or otherwise interfering with the person's ability to perform the job; sabotaging a person's work; and bullying, yelling or name-calling; or
+- (4) The following is a partial list of examples of sexually harassing conduct: - (a) Unwanted sexual advances or propositions, including requests for sexual favors accompanied by implied or overt threats concerning the target's job performance evaluation, promotion or other job benefits or detriments and subtle or obvious pressure for unwanted sexual activities: - (b) Sexually oriented gestures, noises, remarks, jokes or comments about a person's sexuality or sexual experience which creates a hostile work environment; - (c) Sex stereotyping which occurs when conduct or personality traits are considered inappropriate simply because they may not conform to other people's idea or perceptions about how individuals of a particular sex should act or look; - (d) Sexual or discriminatory displays or publications anywhere in the workplace, including displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials, or other materials that are sexually demeaning or pornographic.
+This includes displays on workplace computers, cell phones or other electronic devices and sharing these displays while in the workplace; - (e) Hostile actions taken against an individual because of his/her sex, sexual orientation, gender identity or transgender status, including: interfering with, destroying or damaging a person's workstation, tools, equipment, or otherwise interfering with the person's ability to perform the job; sabotaging a person's work; and bullying, yelling or name-calling; or - (f) Physical conduct such as touching, petting, pinching, patting, kissing, hugging, grabbing, brushing against another person's body, impeding or blocking movements, poking another person's body, rape, sexual battery, molestation or any such attempts to commit such assaults. - (5) Sexual harassment on the job is unlawful, whether it involves co-worker harassment, harassment by a supervisor or member of management, or harassment by persons doing business with or for the Town. - C. Other forms of harassment.
+Harassment on the basis of a protected class other than sex is unlawful under federal, state and local law.
+Prohibited conduct includes behavior similar to that outlined under § 23-17.3B of this article for sexual harassment.
+The following is a partial list of examples of harassing conduct:

-- (f) Physical conduct such as touching, petting, pinching, patting, kissing, hugging, grabbing, brushing against another person's body, impeding or blocking movements, poking another person's body, rape, sexual battery, molestation or any such attempts to commit such [94] assaults. - [(3)](5)[It shall be unlawful to sexually harass any person, regardless of sex or gender.]
-Sexual harassment on the job is unlawful, whether it involves co-worker harassment, harassment by a supervisor or member of management, or harassment by persons doing business with or for the Town. - C. Other forms of harassment.
-[Prohibited] [h] Harassment on the basis of [other] a protected class other than sex[status] is unlawful under federal, state and local law.
-Prohibited conduct includes behavior similar to that outlined under § 23-17.3(B) of this article for sexual harassment.
-[It makes no difference if the harassment is "just joking" or "teasing" or "playful."]
-The [F] following is a partial list of examples of harassing conduct: - (1) [Visual conduct based on membership in a protected class, such as derogatory posters, photographs, cartoons, drawings, gestures, or computer or television broadcasts] Discriminatory displays or publications based on membership in a protected class, anywhere in the workplace including displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials or other materials that are racially, ethnically or religiously demeaning.
-This includes displays on workplace computers, cell phones or other electronic devices and sharing these displays while in the workplace; - (2) [Verbal conduct based on] Gestures, noises, remarks, jokes or comments based on a person's membership in a protected class, such as racial, ethnic or religious jokes, or derogatory comments, slurs, innuendoes, epithets or threats (including those uttered over radio or television broadcasts); or - (3) Physical conduct such as touching, impeding, blocking movements or battery, assault or attempts to commit such assaults because of membership in a protected class. - (4) Hostile actions taken against an individual because of his/her protected class, including: interfering with, destroying or damaging a person's workstation, tools, equipment, or otherwise interfering with the person's ability to perform the job; sabotaging a person's work; and bullying, yelling or name-calling.
+(1) Discriminatory displays or publications based on membership in a protected class, anywhere in the workplace, including displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials or other materials that are racially, ethnically or religiously demeaning.
+This includes displays on workplace computers, cell phones or other electronic devices and sharing these displays while in the workplace;

+- (2) Gestures, noises, remarks, jokes or comments based on a person's membership in a protected class, such as racial, ethnic or religious jokes, or derogatory comments, slurs, innuendoes, epithets or threats (including those uttered over radio or television broadcasts); or - (3) Physical conduct such as touching, impeding, blocking movements or battery, assault or attempts to commit such assaults because of membership in a protected class. - (4) Hostile actions taken against an individual because of his/her protected class, including: interfering with, destroying or damaging a person's workstation, tools, equipment, or otherwise interfering with the person's ability to perform the job; sabotaging a person's work; and bullying, yelling or name-calling.